SPECIAL GUEST AUTHOR: Michael Reilly

 Plus, it didn’t seem like anything that I could personally do would really make much of a difference.
 I mean, even if I did drive a few less miles in my gas-guzzler, or turn the lights off a little more, was that really going to save the planet, when it seemed like so many other people in the world didn’t give a crap?
 I further stoked this cavalier attitude by convincing myself that environmental issues where not that big a deal.
 Global warming was being discussed on the fringes, but winter still seemed pretty darn cold to me.

 Over the last seven years, I’ve learned about the benefits of real whole foods.
-I strive to eat organic produce and local, pasture-raised meat and eggs as much as possible, because I am 100% convinced of the health benefits that accrue from avoiding food produced with chemicals, antibiotics, hormones, preservatives, sugar, industrial grains, vegetable oils, and all the other banes of our modern food system.
+I strive to eat organic and locally grown foods as much as possible, because I am 100% convinced of the health benefits that accrue from avoiding food produced with chemicals, antibiotics, hormones, preservatives, sugar, industrial grains, vegetable oils, and all the other banes of our modern food system.

 But I learned something else about real whole foods: They make the planet healthier too.
 You see, in all those years I “loved” nature and pretended to be protecting it with my Sierra Club dues and blue recycling bin, I never once gave thought to how my food choices impact our common home… the only one we have.

-Bees pollinate a majority of our fruits and vegetables, and the regiment of pesticides and herbicides that have fueled our food system for the past 70 years is decimating populations.
+Bees pollinate a majority of our fruits and vegetables, and the regimen of pesticides and herbicides that have fueled our food system for the past 70 years is decimating their populations.
 Our environment thrives and survives on balance, and bees are a vital cog in the wheel.

 As are worms.
 Most people tend to think of them as small, insignificant creatures but they are actually among the largest of a vibrant animal kingdom that lives beneath our feet and helps the world turn.
 Soil is literally the foundation of our existence.
 A teaspoon of healthy soil, comprised of organic matter called humus, typically contains billions of microbes.
 These microbes assist plants with the process of photosynthesis, which is essential to completing the carbon cycle.
 The carbon cycle keeps carbon dioxide at manageable levels in the atmosphere.
 Carbon dioxide is known as one of the greenhouse gases.
 It’s vital for preventing the earth from getting too cold.
 Too much of it can send us in the other direction, which we call global warming.